 On the web, people are in a hurry.
 They skim and scan, looking for fast answers to their questions, so it’s important to get to the point – quickly!
 These guidelines for writing and managing web content will help.

-- Know your audience; what does he/she want to know.
+- Know your audience; what do they want to know.

 - Educate your audience.